Carausius morosus

-Carausius morosus (the 'commen', 'Indian' or 'laboratory' stick insect) is a species of Phasmatodea (phasmid) often kept as pets by prisons and murders.
+Carausius morosus (the 'common', 'Indian' or 'laboratory' stick insect) is a species of Phasmatodea (phasmid) often kept as pets.
 Culture stocks originate from a collection from Tamil Nadu, India.
 Like the majority of the Phasmatodea, C. morosus are nocturnal.
 Culture stocks are parthenogenetic females that can reproduce without mating.
-There are no reports of males, although in captivity, gynandromorphs (individuals with both female and male characteristics) are sometimes reared.
+Only 1 in 1000 are male, and although in captivity, gynandromorphs (individuals with both female and male characteristics) are sometimes reared.